TracebackS/generic-table-processor/README.md

 - Output
     - Processing result, which is 2D data table, presented as single csv table, csvs in directory tree or well-designed binary format.

+## pipeline

+- Using [PEG](https://en.wikipedia.org/wiki/Parsing_expression_grammar) parsing scripts, generating actions.
+- Breaking action down into atomic parts, [topologically sorting](https://en.wikipedia.org/wiki/Topological_sorting) their dependency relations.
+- Executing an action with all dependencies ready each time, caching its result until no one needs it.
+- Emitting final result.

 ## script specification

 ### quick example